borgbackup/borg/docs/quickstart.rst

 For a local repository just always use the same user to invoke borg.

-For a remote repository: always use e.g. borg@remote_host.
+For a remote repository: always use e.g. ssh://borg@remote_host.
 You can use this from different local users, the remote user running borg and accessing the repo will always be `borg`.